 Emergency/medical leave is reviewed on a case-by-case basis evaluating the student's grade options and tuition charges.
 No refund or credit is available for housing.
 Tuition credit is evaluated on an individual basis.
 No tuition credit will be given for leaves requested after day 10 of the Block or for leaves that do not include the required documentation.
+Students are encouraged to pursue in-block concessions with their tutors before considering medical leave.

-DEADLINES FOR LEAVES
+DEADLINES FOR LEAVE